ovh/utask/pkg/plugins/builtin/notify/README.md

   configuration:
     # the payload of your notification
     message: Hello World!
-    # a list of extra fields, to contextualize your message
+    # a list of extra fields as map of string, to contextualize your message
-    fields: [tag:urgent, tag:english]
+    fields:
+      randomfield: urgent
+      language: english
     # a list of destination backends as defined in 'utask-cfg' (will be sent to ALL backends if left empty or null)
     backends: [tat-internal, slack-customers]
 ```